Albert James ("Mons") Perier

 Albert James Perier was one of the pioneers of motion pictures in Australia.
 He left behind information that is key to understanding the history of projected motion pictures after they were first introduced to Australia in 1896.
 Three records in particular are important:

-Brief biographical details
+Very brief biographical details

-On 10 August 1884 he arrived with his parents and brother, Charles at Sydney, New South Wales on board the steamer R.M.S.
+On 10 August 1884 he arrived with his parents and brother Charles at Sydney, New South Wales on board the steamer R.M.S.
 Sorata.

 In about 1891 he started work in Sydney with the photographic company Baker and Rouse Ltd.

 He married Jessie Annie Roden in 1897 in Sydney.
-They had three children: Norman Sydney Perier, born on 29 October 1897 in Sydney; Pauline J. Perier, born in 1899; and Reginald E. Perier, born in 1909.
+They had three children: Norman Sydney Perier, born on 29 October 1897; Pauline Jeanne Perier, born on 20 January 1899; and Reginald Edward Perier, born on 13 May 1909; all at Sydney.

 He was naturalised on 11 March 1904.